pythonanywhere/help_pages/articles/ChangingSystemImage.md

 image change it will be automatically set to the most recent available Python version.

-For example you might have your system image set to "glastonbury" with the default `python3` set to `python3.5`.
-You update your system image to "haggis" in which Python 3.5 is not available any more.
-So your default `python3` is automatically set to `python3.10` which is the default "haggis" Python version.
+For example you might have your system image set to "haggis" with the default `python3` set to `python3.6`.
+You update your system image to "innit" in which Python 3.6 is not available any more.
+So your default `python3` is automatically set to `python3.13` which is the default "innit" Python version.

 ### Available Python versions for system images